 4. Method using white vinegar

 White vinegar is a popular household ingredient that can be used for a variety of cleaning tasks on various substrates.
-White vinegar’s cleansing abilities are simply amazing, and it can also assist to eliminate unwanted odors and aromas.
+White vinegar’s cleansing abilities are simply amazing, and it can also assist in eliminating unwanted odors and aromas.

 White vinegar is mostly natural, inexpensive, and quite effective.
 Acetic acid is its main active component.
-These acids can aid to neutralize alkaline substances and destroy irritants such as poison ivy oils.
+These acids can aid in neutralizing alkaline substances and destroy irritants such as poison ivy oils.